How many skincare products can you use in your skincare routine before your skin says “enough is enough”?

 Korean skincare encourages you to use 10+ products morning and night.
 The Ordinary gives you powerful actives at cheap prices – but only one per bottle.
 If you want to get them all, you’ll end up slathering 30 serums on your skin.

 Not always.
 If you’ve got super dry skin, using 3 or 4 moisturising products may help you heal it faster.
 But using 3 exfoliants in the same skincare routine like I’ve seen women do more and more often?
 That’s asking for irritation.

 But how do you know what the limit is?
 Here’s how many skincare products it’s safe to use:

-How Many Skincare Products Should You Use?
+How Many Skincare Products Can You Use?

-The truth is, it’s not a matter of how many skincare products you can use, but of how many layers of them your skin can tolerate.
-It’s not a matter of how many skincare products you can use, but of how many layers of them skin can tolerate.
+Truth is, it’s not a matter of how many skincare products you can use.
+It’s how many layers your skin can tolerate.

 - Emollients and humectants, like shea butter and hyaluronic acid, to hydrate it and keep it soft and supple.